soar-telescope/goodman_pipeline/docs/_running_new_keywords.rst

 ^^^^^^^^^^^^^^

-The *reference lamp library* maintains the lamps non-linearized and also they get a record of the pixel value and the equivalent in angstrom.
+The *reference lamp library* maintains the lamps non-linearized and also they get a record of the pixel value and its equivalent in angstrom.
 In the following table a three-line lamp is shown.

 .. _`table line list`: